See Do Experience

 The Whanganui River catchment is regarded as a sacred area to Māori with the river and settlements holding a special place for Māori and European settlers alike.

-Originally known as Petre, the town was established at the river mouth in 1840.
+Originally known as Petre, the town was established 4km from the river mouth in 1840.
 The official name change to Wanganui took place on 20 January, 1854.
 The city’s spelling has now been corrected to Whanganui, which in te reo Māori can be interpreted as ”big bay or big harbour”.
 Declared a city in 1924, it was New Zealand’s fifth-largest, until 1936.

 The history of Whanganui is a rich amalgam of all settler and Māori cultures with the Whanganui River central to historic, cultural and artistic development.
 The river (Te Awa O Whanganui) has provided inspiration and is the essential heartbeat for oral, visual and written creative expression over many centuries.